 In September 1988, grades one and four were added along with a full day Kindergarten.
 Further expansion occurred the following September when grades two and three were added.
 Thus, in September 1989, Saint Christopher School opened its doors to students from kindergarten through grade eight.
-In September 1995, a pre-school consisting of three and four year olds was incorporated into the existing program.
-In 2010, a full-day pre-school program was added for four year old children and in 2012, a full-day preschool program for three year olds was started.
+In September 1995, a Pre-Kindergarten program consisting of classes for three- and four-year-olds was incorporated into the existing program.
+In 2010, a full-day Pre-Kindergarten program was added for four-year-old children and in 2012, a full-day Pre-Kindergarten program for three-year-olds was started.

 In response to the needs of families, an After School Program was begun in 1992 to provide care for children after school dismissal.
 A director was hired to manage the program with assistants as staff members.
 The program provides a safe, stimulating atmosphere for students after school.

 In June 2017, the Archdiocese of Hartford completed a restructuring of parishes.
 At that time, Saint Christopher Parish merged with Blessed Sacrament and Our Lady of Peace Parishes, forming Saint Edmund Campion Parish.
 This new parish continues to support Saint Christopher School with its time, talent and treasure.